cetteup/joinme.click-launcher/README.md

 ### Advanced configuration

 You can customize some elements of how the launcher starts your games.
 For example, you can provide additional command line arguments on a per-game basis.
-The config needs to be places in the same folder as the launcher executable as `config.yaml`.
+The config needs to be placed in the same folder as the launcher executable as `config.yaml`.

 #### General configuration options